Iran and the Russo-Ukrainian war (2022–present): Ukrainian response

-On 3 November, Ukraine warned Iran to expect an "absolutely ruthless" response if it were to continue supplying weapons to Russia.
+On 3 November 2022, Ukraine warned Iran to expect an "absolutely ruthless" response if it were to continue supplying weapons to Russia.
 On 24 November, Ukraine announced that Iranian military advisers had been killed in Crimea.
 It said that Iranians in occupied territory would continue to be targeted.

+On 24 May 2023, President of Ukraine Volodymyr Zelenskyy appealed to the people of Iran to oppose the Iran government, asking them not to be complicit with being on the same side "with such an evil as Russian aggression."

-Iranian forces in Ukraine
+Iranian troops in Russian-occupied Crimea

-On 21 October, a White House press release stated that Iranian troops were in Crimea assisting Russia in launching drone attacks against civilians and civilian infrastructure.
-On November 24 Ukrainian officials said the military had killed ten Iranians and would target any further Iranian military presence in Ukraine.
+On 21 October 2022, a White House press release stated that Iranian troops were in Crimea assisting Russia in launching drone attacks against civilians and civilian infrastructure.
+On 24 November, Ukrainian officials said the military had killed ten Iranians and would target any further Iranian military presence in Ukraine.
 The Institute for the Study of War assessed that these are likely Islamic Revolutionary Guard Corps or IRGC-affiliated personnel, as this formation is the primary operator of Iranian drones.

 Impact on Iran–United States relations

-Iran's support for Russia, combined with Iranian suppression of the Mahsa Amini protests, and moves towards increased Uranium enrichment, has led to a more confrontational relationship between the United States and Iran.
+Iran's support for Russia, combined with Iranian suppression of the Mahsa Amini protests, and moves towards increased uranium enrichment, has led to a more confrontational relationship between the United States and Iran.
 As of 24 November 2022, the United States was not looking to revive any nuclear deal with Iran and had recently imposed additional sanctions on Iran.

-On 9 January 2023, US National Security Adviser Jake Sullivan said that Iran's sale of drones to Russia might be “contributing to widespread war crimes” in Ukraine.
+On 9 January 2023, US National Security Adviser Jake Sullivan said that Iran's sale of drones to Russia might be "contributing to widespread war crimes" in Ukraine.
 Sullivan said that the US would look into holding Iran's leadership to account.